sammaadaniel30/practical2.sama.clemente.io/README.md

 Added a footer in the home page and also added its classes into the CSS file for the home page

+Added logo.jpg into the repository, will be used in the footer of all the websites

 **CONCLUSIONS**